Skip to content

 Is a DEX or a CEX safer for a beginner?+

 Different risks.
-A DEX never holds your funds, so exchange insolvency cannot touch you, but there is no support desk and wallet mistakes are yours.
+A wallet-based DEX reduces centralized custody exposure.
+Chain, bridge, protocol, and wallet risks remain.
 A CEX offers demo modes, copy trading, and a help desk at the cost of custody and KYC.
 Beginners do fine on either with low leverage and stops.

 PerpFinder Research